Antebellum Trail Bicycle Route

 Meandering through the rich red clay of Georgia's heartland, the Antebellum Trail traces towns that remarkably escaped the wrath of Union General Sherman during his March to the Sea.

 Downtown pops with snazzy restaurants, so try grits, fried chicken and barbecue.
-Sleep at the Foundry Park Inn and Spa for stylish elegance.
-Don’t miss the State Botanical Garden of Georgia with its five miles of verdant trails.
+Sleep at the Graduate Athens for stylish elegance.
+Don't miss the State Botanical Garden of Georgia with its five miles of verdant trails.